 In the Event List Filter, select the type of information you want to display.
 In this case, it is program changes (patches) only.
-The track will then display with the program changes only.

 The Event Type to Edit dialog opens when either the [Insert] or [Append] buttons are pressed in the Event List Editor.